Reconstructing Effective Lagrangians Embedding Residual Family Symmetries: Application to Models of Flavourful Leptoquarks

 This yielded the leptoflavour basis Lagrangian,

 which is invariant under the following LH RFS generators:

 and the following RH RFS generators:

 where $T_R'$ holds only in the case of Dirac neutrinos.
 As mentioned above, in the limit where $\Lambda_{l,d} \rightarrow \mathbb{1}$, \eqref{Eq:LGenerators_Flavour_basis} reduces to the SM-only flavour-basis generating set!
+We also point out that, in the absence of a RH leptoquark coupling as present in (e.g.) the vector singlet case, one has some freedom to choose the RH $\Lambda_{E,R,D,U}$ transformations since their shapes are not dictated by the requirement of diagonalizing a particular coupling (we can always form totally LH combinations of the SM mass matrices, e.g.).
 Given the leptoflavour basis, bottom-up scans as described in Section \ref{sec:SCAN} were then performed in \cite{Bernigaud:2019bfy} with \eqref{Eq:LGenerators_Flavour_basis}, so that parent family groups were closed according to \eqref{eq:GFall}-\eqref{eq:GQ}.
 As it turns out, many NADS were discovered, including members of the popular $S_N$, $A_N$, $\Delta(3N^2)$, $\Delta(6N^2)$, $\Sigma(3N^2)$, $\Sigma(3N^3)$, and $D_N$ finite group series.

 As a final preparation for the reconstruction of the RFS-invariant Lagrangian in these extended leptoquark scenarios, we allow for the possibility that an additional basis change will be amenable for manipulating the group product rules of the NADS discovered in \cite{Bernigaud:2019bfy}.
 Hence we rotate via a generic matrix $P$ (which can be set to the identity matrix in the event it is unnecessary),